Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

 * Define the i.id.
 Gaussian (multi-var) prior in Wavelet transformed space !
 * Use the inverse Wavelet transform to rotate it into pixel space!
-* *Remark*: A complex distribution can be constructed by some regular simple distribution if mapped to the correct representational space
+* *Remark*: A complex distribution can be constructed by some regular distribution if mapped to the correct representational space
   * GAN and VAE is a deeper demonstration of this idea!